This post on the best things to do in Oxford NC may contain affiliate links. For more information, please read our Disclosure Policy.

 Looking for fresh produce or homemade goodies?
 Visit Oxford’s Farmers’ Market on Saturday mornings from 7 am to noon from May until the growing season ends (or it gets too cold!).
 In addition to meeting the grower of your food, you can find items like homemade pies, jams, and jellies.

-2. Pick up a souvenir at This ‘n That
+2. Pick up am Oxford Souvenir at This ‘n That

 125 Main Street – Website